abwilson2002/startup/README.md

  - Ability for admin to moderate chats

 # Technology Used
  - *HTML*: Uses HTML to build the application.
-Multiple HTML pages, one for login, one for the main page (where the books/shows are listed), and one for each book/show.
+Multiple HTML pages, one for login, one for the main page (where the books/shows are listed), one for a how-to page, and one for each book/show.
 Uses hyperlinks to move between pages.
  - *CSS*: Stylize screen to allow for different resolutions/screen sizes, adds color to denote different sections (ex. books vs shows).
 Uses contrast to make navigating the site easier.
  - *React*: Provides a login, already entered books/shows, conversations, user comments/where they are in the book/show, and use of React for routing.
 (I am unsure of the capabilities of React at this point to explain it further.)
  - *Service*: Backend service with endpoints for: